-To reap the full benefits of your low-level light therapy treatments, you’ll need to do eight to 10 sessions spaced one week apart.
-After completing your sessions, your skin may require follow-up treatments to maintain results.
-If you’re doing light therapy at home, you can use your LED system in between your in-office sessions, or whenever you feel like your skin needs a boost.
+To reap the full benefits of your low-level light therapy treatments, you’ll likely need eight to 10 sessions, spaced one week apart.
+After completing your sessions, you may require follow-up treatments to maintain the results.
+But, if you’re doing light therapy at home, you can use your LED system in between in-office sessions, or whenever your skin needs a boost.

 Red light therapy is a safe, non-invasive treatment that combats skin concerns ranging from wrinkles to dark spots and sun damage to smile lines.
 By boosting circulation and increasing collagen production, it also enhances the skin’s overall wellness.